 OTTAWA/ KANATA/ PHOTOGRAPHER BLOG/ “ON BALLET AND DANCE PHOTOGRAPHY”

-On a day of reckoning, while strolling quietly on the sidelines of my mind, the graceful footsteps of ballet dancers resonated above earth as cherubs, moving slowly towards my being, obtaining shapes of unknown specularity while reflecting one’s presence with guided form.
-I, was lost in this world of movement, often deemed irreproachable, but one featuring a replenishment of soul, sustenance, form, and aspiration.
+On a day of individual reckoning, while strolling quietly on the sidelines of my mind, the graceful footsteps of ballet dancers resonated above earth as cherubs, moving slowly towards my being, obtaining shapes of unknown specularity while reflecting one’s presence with guided form.
+I, was lost in this world of movement, often deemed irreproachable for some, but one featuring a replenishment of soul, sustenance, form, and aspiration.

 In recollection as a young person, I was frequently subjected to questionable situations/events which were appropriate from an adults point of view, but, much later, after thoroughly questioning previous circumstances, I developed levels of recognition and appreciation pertaining to these former occurrences of artistry, shape, movement and design.
 Reflecting back upon these acquired mental resources, they were not misdirected incidents but a pathway to alternate levels of appreciation and interpretation from a probationer of his future trade.
 A particular experience in life that I was subjected to in early years was when my sister and I, were transported to a dance classroom twice weekly; and I found myself the recipient of plentiful visits as a spectator, being entertained by the accompaniment of piano and the slipper of ballet.
 Unbeknown to me at the time was occurring a development of my senses themselves, awakening to crescendos of thought in accordance to the magnificence of musical concertos, accompanied with alluring photographic embodiment.
 Eventually, having being subjected to years of the ballets poise and form, my sister became an instructor of many, and once again, I was a visual participant seated amongst novitiates of rhapsody striving to achieve their intended goals.